 Fact: Entrepreneurial Spirit

 The reality is that Hispanics are entrepreneurial in nature, which is proving very beneficial not only to the community but for the country at large.
 The creation of Latino-owned businesses continues to rise, which generates more jobs and helps to strengthen the economy.
 This is a trait that is at the base of the American mentality of pulling yourself from your bootstraps and working hard to pursue your dreams.
-Just one of the ways in which American Latinos show that their main interests and concerns are not different from that of other Americans.
+Just one of the ways in which American Latinos show that their main interests and concerns are not different from those of other Americans.

 Myth: Latinos don’t get involve/don’t assimilate